Medical Evacuation Travel Insurance

 • A young woman falls and breaks her leg while hiking.

-• Old parents are traveling and the father had a stroke.
+• Old parents are traveling, and the father had a stroke.

 • A young daughter’s graduation trip ends in a horrifying road tragedy hundreds of miles away.